Li Peng, Chinese premier during Tiananmen crackdown, dies

 “The anarchic state is going from bad to worse,” he said.
 “We are forced to take resolute and decisive measures to put an end to the turmoil.”

-On June 3-4, troops invaded the city, killing hundreds, and perhaps thousands, of Beijing residents on their way to ending the student occupation of Tiananmen Square.
+On the night of June 3-4, troops invaded the city, killing hundreds, and perhaps thousands, of Beijing residents on their way to ending the student occupation of Tiananmen Square.

-Note: This story has been corrected to show that Li was 90, not 91.
+China acknowledged Li’s role, but in a positive way, in a lengthy eulogy read Tuesday night by a newscaster on state broadcaster CCTV.

+Li joined the majority of the leadership in taking “resolute measures to prevent turmoil, quell the counter-revolutionary riots and stabilize the domestic situation,” the eulogy read in part.
+“He played an important role in the great struggle that concerns the future and destiny of the party and the nation.”